Inotila/Budget-Ducklings-Inc-V1.0/README.md

 ## Unfixed bugs

 ## Validator testing
+None as of last update

-## Deployment
+### Local Deployment
 This work is deployed on Apache Tomcat/9.0.85

-### Local Deployment

 ## Credits/Reference
 This work is the original work of Inotila Nghaamwa, however the following resources were used to supplement:

 ### Code
+All code used is the property of Inotila Nghaamwa with the aid of YouTube tutorials, online materials from Azomo W3Schools and similar communities and pages.
 ### Media
 All images used are the property of Inotila Nghaamwa.